FIX: The Visual Studio 2008 SP1 IDE experiences slow performance when you use the workflow designer

-The Bind to an Activity's Property dialog box
+- The Bind to an Activity's Property dialog box

-The Browse and Select a .NET Type dialog box
+- The Browse and Select a .NET Type dialog box

-The Rule Set Editor dialog box
+- The Rule Set Editor dialog box

 - The Select Rule Set dialog box

 Note The performance issue occurs when your computer has Microsoft Enterprise Library installed together with the Configuration Editor for Visual Studio feature.